-The COAP recommends that candidates for appointment or promotion be encouraged early on, well before their mandatory promotion review, to follow a career path that is consistent with their own interests and talents and the strategic goals of both their department and PSOM.
+The COAP recommends that candidates for appointment or promotion be encouraged early on, well before their mandatory promotion review, to follow a career path consistent with their own interests and talents and the strategic goals of both their department and PSOM.
 It is essential that candidates fully understand what is expected for them to successfully advance in their academic pathway.
-Initial appointments and reappointments should be made in a track that is appropriate for the individual and should be consistent with the goals and expectations of the track.
-Track selection and the professional development of the faculty member should be reviewed by the faculty member and the department chair/division chief at least annually.
-The faculty member's Academic Plan should be adjusted accordingly.
+Initial appointments and reappointments should be made in a track appropriate for the individual and consistent with the goals and expectations of the track.
+Track selection and the professional development of the faculty member should be reviewed by the faculty member and department chair/division chief at least annually and the Academic Plan should be adjusted accordingly.